leenathomas01/Stability-Before-Alignment/notes/RawThoughts.md

 !!
-Please Ignore.
 Not part of repo ..this is just space for noting down raw thoughts for future expansion.!!

 # Thoughts

 Layer Zero is literally the transition grammar?

-Let me try to map it

-[Transition Grammar](https://github.com/leenathomas01/Transition-Grammar-for-Reasoning-Systems) is the formal name for what we’ve been calling Layer 0.
+Mapping --> [Transition Grammar](https://github.com/leenathomas01/Transition-Grammar-for-Reasoning-Systems) is the formal name for what we’ve been calling Layer 0.

 ---
 # Transition Grammar ↔ Stability Before Alignment (SBA)